mojaloop/reference-architecture-doc/docs/furtherReading/README.md

 # Further Reading

 ## Team Resources

-The Team made use of a number of different resources in order to build the Reference Architecture proposal and high-level documentation.
+During the Reference Architecture planning work sessions, the Team made use of different resources to build and retain a record of discussions and to build the Use Case Models required to support all of the possible stakeholder requirements for the new architecture.

+Please feel free to visit the Team’s resources using the links provided.

+**P.S.** One resource that you might find particularly useful is Miro, where we keep a record of all of the Bounded Context Use Cases in use by the system.

+***Note:** Please bear in mind that the Reference Architecture document is a living document, and as a result is updated from time to time for various reasons.
+This means that the resources that we have shared with you are still in use and will change occasionally.*

 | Resource | Purpose | Link/URL |
 | --- | --- | --- |